 If life seems unbearable

 Studies have found that over a quarter of people with MS think about suicide.
 This can happen when the future looks bleak and you may think friends and family would be better off if you weren’t around.
 Whilst many people think about suicide, few go on to carry this out.
-If you are having thoughts of suicide or you find yourself severely down, the Samaritans provide a 24 hour telephone line (08457 90 90 90) and can tide you through until you can contact your regular MS team.
+If you are having thoughts of suicide or you find yourself severely down, the Samaritans provide a free 24 hour telephone line in the UK and Republic of Ireland on 116 123 and can help you through until you can contact your regular team of health professionals.
 Friends and family can also help - the vital thing is to involve other people even though this may not be easy.

 How is depression treated?

-There are a number of approaches may be useful and the best one for you will depend on the severity of your depression.
-Treatment is often used in combination.
-Your GP, MS specialist nurse or neurologist will work with you to manage this.
-You may be referred to a neuropsychologist where this service is available as part of your MS team, or to other members of the mental health team.
+There are a number of approaches to treating depression and the best solution for you will depend on the severity of your depression as well as other factors such as your personal preferences, sources of support and any past history of depression.
+Treatments are often used in combination.
+Your GP, MS specialist nurse or neurologist will work with you to decide the best course of action.
+You may be referred to a neuropsychologist where this service is available, or to other members of the mental health team.

 NICE has offered useful guidance on what should happen when you talk to a health professional for the first time about depression.

-In mild to moderate depression, self-management is the approach recommended by NICE guidelines.
-Your GP or MS specialist nurse will support you and may give advice on increasing your levels of physical activity for example through appropriate exercise, adopting healthier lifestyle habits such as giving up smoking, minimising stress, improving your sleep and relaxation or mindfulness techniques.
-Your health professionals will follow this up to ensure that your mood is improving.
+In mild to moderate depression, self-management is the approach recommended by the NICE guidelines.
+This may include advice on increasing your levels of physical activity for example through appropriate exercise, adopting healthier lifestyle habits such as giving up smoking, minimising stress, improving your sleep and relaxation or mindfulness techniques.
+You may also want to consider accessing support through a self-help group, telephone counselling service, online discussion forum or one of the many mental health charities.
+Your health professional team will regularly review your progress to ensure that your mood is improving.

 Think about signs to look out for if you start to get low again.
 Mine were things like not contacting friends, not bothering with my appearance and shutting myself away